tt-isv-org/scc/article-intro/README.md

 If the SCC allows all of the requested permissions made by the deployment manifest, the deployment is created and the pod/application is run.

-If the pod is denied the requested permissions, the **OpenShift Administrator** will need to:
+If the pod is denied the requested permissions, the **cluster-admin** will need to:

 * Determine if the additional requests made in the manifest are in fact needed.
 * Determine what SCC will allow the requested permissions, or if none exist, create a new one.